Can you use statues designed 2,500 years ago in a modern interior? Is Greek statues home decor a good idea? Can art from Greece be contemporary?

 The classic Greek statues have a timeless value.
 However, they have often been used in a wrong way, so they were understood as elements of exaggeration, display of wealth or even kitsch.
-This is not always the case, since you can find statues that show the beauty, grandeur and harmony of antiquity combined with contemporary design elements.
+This is not always the case, since you can find art from Greece that shows the beauty, grandeur and harmony of antiquity combined with contemporary design elements.
 This way the sculptures can be part of a modern decoration.

 What would you say if we told you that themes from ancient Greek art (~5thc.
 BC) can still be fresh and alive?

-The brand Sophia Enjoy Thinking managed to regenerate the Greek aesthetics by establishing worldwide the concept of “new Greek chic”.
+The brand Sophia Enjoy Thinking managed to regenerate the Greek aesthetics by establishing worldwide the concept of “new Greek chic” and creating new Greek decoration ideas.

 The brand's creations are based on classic ancient Greek statues and busts of monumental artistic value and have modern colors.
 After all, ancient Greek statues were not white.
 Most Sophia Enjoy Thinking statuettes come with quotes that inspire, engraved on their base (e.g. "I know one thing that I know nothing" - Socrates)

-The combination of these elements (statue, color and quote) make each object a new composition of contemporary design.
+The combination of these elements (statue, color and quote) make each object a new composition of contemporary design that can be used as modern Greek statues decor.

 The material used for these busts and statues is “ceremine”, a mixture of earthy and marble powders, which imitates the ancient Greek recipe and honors the ancient sculptors and their methods.
 It is non-toxic and environmentally friendly.

-How to place these colored statues in your space
+How to place these colored Greek statues in your space

 The basics: become clear about space, colors and light, sorting out everything you like and do not like.
 Then, add some very authentic items, that are important for you, be it on biographical grounds or because they express or inspire you.